EIE2-IAC-Labs/iac-riscv-cw-23/readme.md

 # Team 23

+**Note for examiner**
+* folder rtl contains failed attempt for implementing RV321 for our own machine code
+* folder rtl2 contains successful files for implementing RV321 for our own machine code

-Github repo master: Hanbo
+**Github repo master:** Hanbo

-Editor & writeup: Anish
+**Editor & writeup:** Anish

 # Summary of our approach (needs to be edited at the end) #
 1. **Planning Single-Cycle RV321 Design**: We looked at our working design of Lab 4 and made note of differences in design to the final project.
 We then wrote down all the new changes we needed to make and assigned it.